Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity III: tensor-network-inspired definitions of complexity

 Later on, researchers extended the path-integral optimization method to other settings.
-References~\cite{Caputa:2017urj,Caputa:2017yrh} proposed a higher-dimensional generalization of the action \eqref{eq:action2d_path}.
-The optimization of 2D CFTs deformed by relevant operators was studied in \cite{Bhattacharyya:2018wym}, where a modified Liouville action was minimized over both metrics and local deformation couplings.
-The authors of \cite{Caputa:2020mgb} investigated path integrals for inhomogeneous CFTs, interpreted as CFTs coupled to non-trivial background metrics.
-Soon after \cite{Caputa:2017urj}, reference~\cite{Czech:2017ryf} argued that a variation of path integral complexity in holographic 2D CFTs leads to Einstein's equations in the bulk of AdS$_3$.
+As we already mentioned, \cite{Caputa:2017urj,Caputa:2017yrh} proposed a higher-dimensional generalization of the action \eqref{eq:action2d_path}.
+The the optimization of 2D CFTs deformed by relevant operators was studied in \cite{Bhattacharyya:2018wym}, where a modified Liouville action was minimized over both metrics and local deformation couplings.
+The authors of \cite{Caputa:2020mgb} investigated path integrals for inhomogeneous CFTs, that are usually interpreted as 2D CFTs on non-trivial background metrics.
+From the perspective of the optimization, the starting point is the CFT on a non-trivial background metric ($\hat{g}_{ab}$ instead of $\delta_{ab}$) and then consider $g_{ab}=e^{2\phi}\hat{g}_{ab}$ as the metric for optimization.
+This leads to additional background Ricci curvature term $\hat{R}$ in the Liouville equation which can nevertheless be solved using standard uniformization techniques.\\ Soon after \cite{Caputa:2017urj}, reference~\cite{Czech:2017ryf} argued that a variation of path integral complexity in holographic 2D CFTs leads to Einstein's equations in the bulk of AdS$_3$.
 Moreover, the Liouville action (or its covariant version, called the Polyakov action) motivated the treatment of Nielsen's complexity by introducing trajectories on the unitary manifold generated by sequences of 2D conformal transformations \cite{Caputa:2018kdj} (see Sec.~\ref{sec.2dcft}).